rlalpert/diceroller/README.md

 * Rolls DnD style dice.

-# To-Do

-* Get average rolls from roll info.
-* Setup more tests
-* Move private functions to another file
-* Move config into separate file

-# Setup Virtual Environment

-`python3 -m venv env`

-`source env/bin/activate`

-# Install Packages

-`pip install -r requirements.txt`

 # Usage

 Can be run from the command line or as a package.

 As a package: